fsikora/mfi/README.md

 # README #

-This is an implementation to solve the Minimum Fill In problem, done in the context of the PACE 2017 challenge https://pacechallenge.wordpress.com/pace-2017/track-b-minimum-fill-in/
+This is an implementation to solve the Minimum Fill In problem (called MFI), done in the context of the PACE 2017 challenge https://pacechallenge.wordpress.com/pace-2017/track-b-minimum-fill-in/

 A description of the algorithm used can be found in the document [description.pdf](description.pdf).